micknudsen/conda-recipes/ctat-genome-lib-builder/README.md

 * `prep_genome_lib`

 is available from the prompt.
+Note that there are no formal releases of CTAT-GENOME-LIB-BUILDER, and therefore I have not even attempted to make a bioconda recipe.

 # Install